zeiss-microscopy/OAD/Machine_Learning/README.md

 ### Window size

 Given a pixel to be masked", the "window size" parameter determines the size of the surrounding area to sample replacement pixel.
 Specifically, N2V divides the input image into overlapping patches of a fixed size (determined by the window size parameter) and trains a neural network to predict the central pixel of each patch based on the other pixels in the patch.
 During inference (denoising), N2V processes the input image in a sliding-window fashion, applying the trained neural network to each patch in turn to produce a denoised output image.
 If the window size is too small, it may not capture enough information to properly denoise the image.
-If the window size is too large, it may include too much information, leading to overfitting, increased computation time, and reduced performance.
+If the window size is too large, it may include too much information, leading to over-fitting, increased computation time, and reduced performance.
 The default window size of 5 is optimal for most images.

 ### Masking Ratio